DirectoryTree/LdapRecord-Docs/laravel/v2/auth/plain/laravel-jetstream.md

 > continue to allow registration, you will need to either use multiple Laravel
 > authentication guards, or setup the [login fallback](#fallback-auth) feature.

-## Session Migration
+## Sessions

-Since an LdapRecord model instance is used for authentication, an Object GUID will be stored in the `user_id` column in Laravel's `sessions` database table.

-However, the default published migration is not compatible with storing string-based idenfitiers -- it must be changed.

-This means you must change the `user_id` column from an `integer` field to a `uuid`.
+If you are using the `database` session driver, you **must** change the `user_id` column from its default type.
+This is due to LDAP Object GUID's being stored as the user's ID, which is not compatible with the unsigned big integer type:

 **From**: